Tarbinskiellus portentosus

 Tarbinskiellus portentosus is the type species of cricket in its Asian genus, which belongs to the tribe Gryllini.
 This species has been recorded from India, China, Indochina and Malesia; it is called Gangsir in Indonesia.
-Placed in the subtribe Brachytrupina, for many years this cricket was included in the African genus Brachytrupes, due to the relative size and shape its head.
+Placed in the subtribe Brachytrupina, for many years this cricket was included in the African genus Brachytrupes, due to the relative size and shape of its head.